 The 80/20 principle is also called the Pareto principle.

 It’s this idea that if you look throughout the world, 80 percent of the results of the system typically come from 20 percent of the inputs.
-And so, in our company, 80 percent of the revenue and the MRR comes from about 20 percent of the customers.
+And so, in our company, 80 percent of the revenue and the monthly recurring revenue (MRR) comes from about 20 percent of the customers.

 This guy named Vilfredo Pareto was looking out into the world and they saw that about 80 percent of the peas from a field came from 20 percent of the pea pods.